How to Encrypt Disk in a Linux Enivronment

 5. TrueCrypt

 TrueCrypt is a free, open-source, on-the-fly Linux disk encryption (OTFE) program.
 It virtually encrypts the disks within files that can be mounted as actual disks.
 It can encrypt an entire hard drive partition or a storage device.
-It is considered the most secure form of Linux disk encryption so far.
-However, Truecrypt ended its development in May 2014, and no updates, fixes, or further versions are available; the alternate and successor of TrueCrypt are VeraCrypt.
+The tool is considered the most secure form of Linux disk encryption so far.
+However, TrueCrypt ended its development in May 2014, and no updates, fixes, or further versions are available; the alternate and successor of TrueCrypt is VeraCrypt.

 In Ubuntu, you can encrypt the whole drive, as it offers you the option while downloading and installing it on your PC.
 So, if you are already running it, you need to backup your data and reinstall it, and while doing so, we are going to tell you how you can encrypt the whole drive by the following steps: